rayalex/hexgrid/README.md

 #### new_hex(radius)

-Creastes a hexagonal-shaped map with a given radius.
+Utility to create a hexagonal-shaped map with a given radius.

 Example: